wax-office-of-inspector-general/waxguilds/reports/alohaeosprod/latest.md

 Updates:

+- On Jan 8, 2025 we took a redemption snapshot for [Cartoon Network x Funko Series 1](https://droppp.io/drop/222/cartoon-network-series-1/) and opened the redemption at https://droppp.io/redemptions.
+- On Jan 10, 2025 we announced the [Adventure Time x Funko Series 2](https://droppp.io/drop/249/adventure-time-series-2/) Digital Pop! drop.
-- On Nov 12, 2024 we released the [Beetlejuice x Funko Series 1](https://droppp.io/drop/237/beetlejuice-series-1/) Digital Pop! collection on Droppp.
-This release consisted of 7k Standard and 9.5k Premium packs and sold out.
+- On Jan 21, 2025 we released the [Adventure Time x Funko Series 2](https://droppp.io/drop/249/adventure-time-series-2/) Digital Pop! collection on Droppp.
+This release consisted of 15k Standard and 15k Premium.
-- On Nov 16, 2024 we created a [ 2024 Vegas NFT sticker collection](https://wax.atomichub.io/explorer/collection/wax-mainnet/stckr.droppp) for Vegas Designer Con 2024.
-We handed physical cards out at the convention that contained QR codes to redeem the stickers.
-These stickers can be applied to your Droppp profile avatar.
+- On Jan 22, 2025 we took a redemption snapshot for [Alien: Funko Digital Pop!™ Series 1](https://droppp.io/drop/225/alien-series-1/) and opened the redemption at https://droppp.io/redemptions.
-- On Nov 19, 2024 we released the [Batman 85th Series 2 x Funko](https://droppp.io/drop/240/batman-85th-series-2/) Digital Pop! collection on Droppp.
-This release consisted of 19k Standard and 17k Premium packs.
+- On Jan 24, 2025 we announced the [Freddy's Dark Valentine Series 1](https://droppp.io/drop/252/freddys-dark-valentine-series-1/) Digital Pop! drop.
-- On Dec 3, 2024 we released the [It’s Always Sunny in Philadelphia: Funko Digital Pop!
-Series 1](https://droppp.io/drop/243/its-always-sunny-in-philadelphia-series-1/) Digital Pop! collection on Droppp.
-This release consisted of 16k Standard and 19k Premium packs.
+- On Feb 4, 2025 we released the [Freddy's Dark Valentine Series 1](https://droppp.io/drop/252/freddys-dark-valentine-series-1/) Digital Pop! collection on Droppp.
+This release consisted of 10k Standard and 6k Premium packs.
-- On Dec 4, 2024 we took a redemption snapshot for [Universal Monsters x Funko Series 1](https://droppp.io/drop/213/universal-monsters-series-1/) and opened the redemption at https://droppp.io/redemptions.
+- On Feb 5, 2025 we took a redemption snapshot for [G.I.
+JOE x Funko Series 1](https://droppp.io/drop/228/gi-joe-series-1/) and opened the redemption at https://droppp.io/redemptions.
-- On Dec 6, 2024 we announced the [Festival of Fun Series 1](https://droppp.io/drop/246/festival-of-fun-series-1/) Digital Pop! drop.
-- On Dec 11, 2024 we took a redemption snapshot for [Rick and Morty x Funko Series 1](https://droppp.io/drop/216/rick-and-morty-series-1/) and opened the redemption at https://droppp.io/redemptions.
+- On Feb 12, 2025 we took a redemption snapshot for [Stranger Things x Funko Series 2](https://droppp.io/drop/231/stranger-things-series-2/) and opened the redemption at https://droppp.io/redemptions.
-- On Dec 17, 2024 we released the [Festival of Fun Series 1](https://droppp.io/drop/246/festival-of-fun-series-1/) Digital Pop! collection on Droppp.
-This release consisted of 16k Standard, 14k Premium, and 499 Mythic packs.
+- On Feb 14, 2025 we announced the [Toy Story: Funko Digital Pop!
+Series 1](https://droppp.io/drop/255/toy-story-series-1/) Digital Pop! drop.

 -------------------------------------------------------------------------------------------